 We get it.
 It’s your home, after all.
-You want to be able to walk into a nice, or bathroom and go about your day.
+You want to be able to walk into a nice, new kitchen or bathroom and go about your day.
 But, when you’ve got a bunch of guys working in your home day in and day out, it can be tough to do that.
 We understand.

 From a homeowner’s perspective, a lot of times the most annoying step in the remodel process is the “rough-in”.
 This is the stage after the walls have been taken down, but before new walls are put up.